ndvanforeest/multi_language_stories/README.md

 - The pdf files with the dual language texts can be found [here](https://github.com/ndvanforeest/parallel-translations/tree/master/pdf_files).

-- The source_files/ directory contains the source files.
+- Sources file are [here](https://github.com/ndvanforeest/parallel-translations/tree/master/source_files).
 Each source file contains one story.
 A file consists of sets of lines, each starting with the country code in &lt; &gt; signs, like so &lt;en&gt;, &lt;nl&gt;, and so on.

-Then there is an example file

-- The python program make_facing.py makes a pdf file with two languages, each on a facing page.

-- make_one_language.py makes pdf file for just one languate, i.e., no translations.

-The process works like this.

-1. start with some .txt (plain ascii) file.

-2. format_english_text.py: formates a raw txt file and splits it into lines each of which starts with '&lt;en&gt;'.

-2. translate_to_target_language.py: have google translate the formated file to a draft translation.

-3. Then, edit the file translated by google by hand to improve the translation (e.g., an ass is not always a donkey, but in the stories I included, the word ass only refers to a donkey.)
-This step takes the most time.
-The other are more or less automatic.

-4. merge.py: merge the hand-edited file with the original source file.
-Copy the merged file to the source_files directory.
+- 'config.py' contains the source files you want to include.

+Then there is an example file `dutch_english.tex` to make dutch-english parallel file.
+This contains some python code, `make_columns.py` that is run by `pythontex` to read the source files and put it in an a two column file.
+To make a file you should run `pdflatex` first, then `pythontex`, and then `pdflatex` again.
+Check the docs on `pythontex`; it's really useful.

 An interesting extension would be to read the stories (by a native) and record them (with your mobile) to mp3, and share the mp3.
 Like this, one can first read and study a story, and then later listen to it, while biking to work, hanging out the wash, or something similar.